carlosreyplanelles/Spring-Hibernate-for-Beginners/README.md

     </html>
 ```
-We will ise the attribute name inside the input file to define the parameter name that will be added to the URL.
+Use the attribute name inside the input file to define the parameter *name* that will be added to the URL.

-2- Accesss parameters and show them in the frontpage:
+2- Accesss parameters and show them in the interface

 ```
 <%@ page language="java" contentType="text/html; charset=UTF-8" pageEncoding="UTF-8" %>